Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

 Linking Accounts

-Generate the Hub and input credentials directly into the dashboard to link an Account immediately.
-This is typically used during integration development or testing, often with sandbox credentials. -
+- Authenticate Now Generate the Hub and input credentials directly into the dashboard to link an Account immediately.
+This is typically used during integration development or testing, often with sandbox credentials.

-The most scalable option - embed StackOne’s Hub directly into your own product, allowing customers to self-authenticate their Accounts seamlessly.
+- Embed the Hub The most scalable option - embed StackOne’s Hub directly into your own product, allowing end-users to self-authenticate their Accounts without leaving your app.

 Account Linking Parameters